iluwatar/java-design-patterns/balking/README.md

       var machineState = getWashingMachineState();
       LOGGER.info("{}: Actual machine state: {}", Thread.currentThread().getName(), machineState);
       if (this.washingMachineState == WashingMachineState.WASHING) {
-        LOGGER.error("Cannot wash if the machine has been already washing!");
+        LOGGER.notificationError("Cannot wash if the machine has been already washing!");
         return;
       }
       this.washingMachineState = WashingMachineState.WASHING;